Cris-C-14-02/ecommerce-conversion-optimization/README.md

 E-commerce conversion optimization project for data analysis, SQL exploration, modeling scripts, visualization outputs, and Coze workflow assets.

+A small sample (100 rows) of the engineered user-level dataset is included for demonstration purposes.
+The full dataset is stored in MySQL and used for modeling.

 ## Project Structure

 ```text